Santiago026/Data-Science-Foundations-using-R-Specialization/4 Exploratory Data Analysis/Week 2/Week 2 Quiz.md

 ```
 I was expecting a scatterplot of 'votes' and 'rating' to appear.
 What's the problem?

+- Answer: ggplot does not yet know what type of layer to add to the plot.

-10) The following code creates a scatterplot of 'votes' and 'rating' from the movies dataset in the ggplot2 package.
+### 10. The following code creates a scatterplot of 'votes' and 'rating' from the movies dataset in the ggplot2 package.
 After loading the ggplot2 package with the library() function, I can run
 ```
 qplot(votes, rating, data = movies)
 ```
 How can I modify the the code above to add a smoother to the scatterplot?

+- Answer: qplot(votes, rating, data = movies) + geom_smooth()